xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 9 System Design Principles

+### 9.1 Prioritized System Design Principles (for large-scale/distributed systems)

+- **1. Scalability**
+  - First priority: can the system handle future growth?
+  - Interviewers want to see if you design beyond the “toy” version.

+- **2. Reliability & Fault Tolerance**
+  - A system must still function despite hardware, network, or software failures.
+  - Reliability keeps user trust; downtime or data loss is often worse than slowness.

+- **3. Availability**
+  - Users expect the system to be **up nearly all the time** (e.g., “five nines” SLA).
+  - Often goes hand-in-hand with reliability, but availability focuses on uptime.

+- **4. Performance (Latency & Throughput)**
+  - After scaling and reliability, the next priority is **speed**.
+  - Users tolerate some errors more than they tolerate slowness.

+- **5. Consistency (Data Correctness)**
+  - Data must make sense (no missing transactions, no duplicate orders).
+  - Trade-offs with availability (CAP theorem), so it’s not always #1.

+- **6. Security & Privacy**
+  - Always important, but in interviews often assumed unless the question is security-focused.
+  - Still: mention authentication, authorization, encryption, and compliance.

+- **7. Cost Efficiency**
+- Comes after functional goals are met.
+- Optimize infra cost, storage, replication, and cloud spend.

+- **8. Simplicity & Maintainability**
+  - Simpler systems are easier to operate and evolve.
+  - Important but secondary in interviews: complexity is sometimes excused for scale.

+- **9. Observability (Monitoring & Logging)**
+  - Enables performance tuning, debugging, incident response.
+  - Crucial in real systems, but in a 45-min interview often mentioned last.

+- **10. Graceful Degradation & Resilience**
+  - Bonus points in interviews if you mention “system still works partially under failure.”
+  - Often part of reliability, but good to explicitly mention.

+- **Why this order?**
+  - **Top 4 (Scalability, Reliability, Availability, Performance)** = what interviewers care most about.
+  - **Middle (Consistency, Security, Cost)** = depend on business requirements.
+  - **Last (Simplicity, Observability, Resilience)** = valuable, but rarely the primary design driver in interview settings.

+### 9.2 Inaccurate Principles (Most are OOD in fact)

 System design principles are **fundamental guidelines** and concepts that help software engineers and architects create effective, efficient, and maintainable software systems.
 These principles provide **a framework for making decisions about the architecture, structure, and behavior of a system**.
 They aim to ensure that the resulting system meets both its functional and non-functional requirements while **being adaptable to changes and scalable**.
 Here are some key system design principles:

 1. **Modularity and Separation of Concerns**: